G. Willow Wilson: Converting to Islam

 After high school, Wilson attended Boston University to pursue a degree in history.
 During her sophomore year, Wilson began experiencing adrenal problems and the associated discomfort resulted in her studying a number of religions, including Buddhism, Judaism, Christianity, and Islam.
 After studying Judaism she focused on Islam, which appealed to her because "to become a Muslim is sort of a deal between you and God."
 The 9/11 terrorist attack set back her religious studies – fearing she had misjudged the religion – but she later resumed her studies.

 In 2003, shortly before her graduation, Wilson agreed to teach English in Cairo.
-During the plane journey, Wilson converted to Islam; claiming she "made peace with God.
+During the plane journey, Wilson converted to Islam; stating she "made peace with God.
 I called him Allah."
 According to Butterfly Mosque, upon arrival in Cairo, Wilson secretly practiced Islam but after becoming engaged to an Egyptian she began to practice it more openly.
-She and her roommate resided in Tura, a district in Cairo, Egypt.
-The pair soon met a physics teacher named Omar who offered to show them around and act as a cultural guide.
-Months later, Wilson and Omar became engaged.
-Later, she moved with him back to the United States, with Wilson returning to her writing career, and Omar becoming a legal advocate for refugees.